 This past summer at Comic Con, D.C. won the event.
 They crushed any news from Marvel at the event had the entire Internet buzzing about the upcoming Batman vs. Superman.
 Without a doubt, D.C. won Comic Con, which in the war of the comic book nerds, is an important battle to win.

 That Comic Con announcement came back in 2013, leaving fans even more confused as to why the film would be delayed, if a cast was already set and an outline for the story was created.
-What could have gone wrong for Warner Bros since that announcement at Comic Con.
+What could have gone from Warner Bros since that announcement at Comic Con.

 No official reasoning has been released for the film delay, but two words seem to be on the minds of many comic book fans everywhere and it seems like a very logical reason, Justice League.